tensorflow/swift/docs/PythonInteroperability.md

 ## Summary and Conclusion

 We feel good about this direction and think that there are several interesting aspects of this work: it is great that there are no Python specific changes in the Swift compiler or language.
 We are able to achieve good Python interoperability through a library written in Swift by composing Python-independent language features.
-We believe that other communities will be able to compose the same feature set to directly integrate with the dynamic languages (and their runtimes) that are important to other communities (e.g. Javascript, Ruby, etc).
+We believe that other communities will be able to compose the same feature set to directly integrate with the dynamic languages (and their runtimes) that are important to other communities (e.g. JavaScript, Ruby, etc).

 Another interesting aspect of this work is that Python support is completely independent of the other TensorFlow and automatic differentiation logic we’re building as part of Swift for TensorFlow.
 This is a generally useful extension to the Swift ecosystem that can stand alone, useful for server side development or anything else that wants to interoperate with existing Python APIs.